richlegrand/dash/README.md

 When a component is shared, the property changes to that component are pushed to all clients by the Dash server over WebSocket(s).
 Each client gets a logically consistent and intentional display of the state of the system, device, or shared resource.

-Download the [tarfile](https://drive.google.com/file/d/1zhLvoX99Ur7cKVFOVECKVDn_Q_JzkUJI/view?usp=sharing) to give it a try:
+To give it a try:

+1. Make sure you have a recent version of [Dash](https://pypi.org/project/dash/) installed.
+As of this writing version 1.12.0 was the most recent version.
-1. Install quart and quart_compress:
+2. Install quart and quart_compress:
 `pip3 install quart`
 `pip3 install quart_compress`
-2. Uncompress and untar dash-devices.tar.gz.
-3. Go into `dash-devices` directory and run one the examples (e.g. `python3 example1.py`).
-It assumes that you have a recent version of Dash already installed.
-(Note, running the examples in this directory won't modify your existing Dash installation.)
+3. Install dash_devices:
+`pip3 install dash_devices`
+4. Download one of the examples (e.g. [example1.py](https://github.com/richlegrand/dash_devices/blob/dev/example1.py)) and run it (e.g. `python3 example1.py`).
-4. Point your browser to `localhost:5000`.
+5. Point your browser to `localhost:5000`.
-5. Repeat (4) with another browser tab.
+6. Repeat (5) with another browser tab.

 ## Background